partidodigitalpt/documentation/Statutes for political parties supported by dapps.md

 I.**PP** members and sympathizers can participate in the National Congress.

-Ii.****The choice of the National Congress board is made by plurinominal consensus by the Political Commission.
+Ii.The choice of the National Congress board is made by plurinominal consensus by the Political Commission.

 <p align="center">
 <b>( article 4-d )</b><br>